varigence/docs/bimlflex/trial-process/creating-and-configuring-a-bimlflex-project.md

 The BimlFlex project is comprised of the project files on disk that BimlStudio interacts with and the metadata stored in the BimlFlex metadata repository database.

 The project has a connection defined to the Metadata Repository to use.
 The default database name is BimlFlex and that database was created using the utility application in the previous step.
-The first time the project is opened it needs to be configured for the Sql Server version used and Ssis deployment method.
+The first time the project is opened it needs to be configured for the SQL Server version used and SSIS deployment method.
 Once the project is configured it is ready to be used for data modelling and Data Warehouse generation.

 ## Detailed Steps